 Retail analytics and performance metrics can be powerful tools for understanding customer behavior, seasonal trends, inventory issues and all other facets of retail management and operations.
 One benefit of using these tools is that they are already available to store owners and managers – in your point of sale system.
 How can you use your POS system to improve product performance and sales?
 Analyze transaction data collected in your POS system to create an effective sales strategy and improve product performance.

-There are the well-known, widely-used POS data points, such as total sales, average transaction value, and number of items per purchase.
+There are the well-known, widely-used point of sale data points, such as total sales, average transaction value, and number of items per purchase.
 But to really understand, track and leverage performance and trends, says PointofSale.com, try digging a little deeper.

 Understanding and Leveraging Customer Behavior